 Once you’ve pinpointed possible areas, it’s worth investing time and effort into ensuring that you delight your customers’ expectations.

-You’ll be surprised by how much of an impact gratitude and generosity can have to your customer.
+You’ll be surprised by how much impact gratitude and generosity can have on your customer.
 It doesn’t even have to be big.
 Just ensure though that whatever you do to delight them will be relevant to them.